Meadowlarke/Bibliography/Bibliography.md

 > mm.
 57-58: Three note motif with chromatic complication.

+##### Cooper, David and Ian Saprio.
+"Ethnomuiscology in the Laboratory: From the Tonometer to the Digital Melograph." _Ethnomusicology Forum_ 15, no. 2 (2006), 301-313.

+302: Early tonometric devices.

+305: Charles Seeger's melograph.

+306: Praat, computer program for speach analyses and synthesis.

 ##### Crawford, Richard. _An Introduction to America’s Music._ New York: Norton, 2001.